-- In order to enter the race course at any time during an event, a vehicle shall display a Tech Sticker signifying successful completion of technical and safety inspection as prescribed in the following sections.
+- In order to enter the racecourse at any time during an event, a vehicle shall display a Tech Sticker signifying successful completion of technical and safety inspection as prescribed in the following sections.
 Passing safety inspection and receiving a Tech Sticker is an indication that the car is eligible to go on course.
 It is not a certification of legality or safety. - 2.
 Technical inspection assists event officials with determining, in their judgment, eligibility for participation in a BMW CCA Club Racing sanctioned event.
 The technical inspection does not ensure, certify, or warrant that the vehicle or any part thereof is safe or totally and ultimately compliant with all applicable rules.
 The technical inspection does not in any way change the fact that the driver, the crew members, and the vehicle owner are ultimately responsible for the safety and operation of the vehicle and equipment.
 By conducting a technical inspection, BMW CCA Club Racing and each of its directors, officers, employees, and officials, make no representations, warranties, or assurances that a technical inspection, including the review of any written information, will do any or all of the following: - Detect every or any problem with a vehicle or a driver's personal equipment or clothing - b.
 Detect every problem with rule compliance - c.
-Prevent bodily injury, death, or personal monetary damage. - 3.
+Prevent bodily injury, death, or personal monetary damage - 3.
 The participant agrees that the participant bears the ultimate responsibility at all times to ensure the safety of participant's vehicle, equipment, and clothing and compliance with all BMW CCA Club Racing rules, regulations, and agreements, including but not limited to those contained in this rulebook.
 Moreover, in the case of technical violations, the participant acknowledges, understands, and agrees that the participant is charged with full knowledge of every component of participant's vehicle and that even if a third party (for example, an engine builder) has caused the participant's vehicle to be noncompliant, the participant will still be responsible for and charged with any applicable violation and penalty.

-ANNUAL TECH - All race cars in a BMW CCA Club Racing 4. declared class must undergo a comprehensive annual inspection prior to participation in any Club Racing event within the prior 365 days (Annual Period).
-If a racer is unable to complete an annual tech before their first race of the new Annual Period, they must contact the Tech Steward assigned to their first race at least two weeks before the event to arrange an annual tech, either at the event (if mutually agreeable) or at another location.
-Before the annual tech inspection is performed, the car owner must complete the Annual Tech Inspection form and validate it with his signature.
-The Inspection form, logbook, driver safety gear, and car are then presented to an authorized Club Racing tech inspector either by prior appointment outside, or as early as possible at an event.
-Following successful completion of the inspection, the form will be signed by the inspector and stapled to the logbook.
-The logbook is then presented to the Tech Steward at each event for the remainder of that Annual Period.
-(09-0012)
+4. ANNUAL TECH - All race cars in a BMW declared race class must undergo a comprehensive annual inspection prior to participation in any BMW CCA Club Racing event within the prior 365 days (Annual Period).

+A proper annual tech inspection shall be done by an Qualified BMW CCA Club Racing Inspection Shop prior to the event.
+Before the annual tech inspection is performed, the car owner must complete the Annual Tech Inspection form, found on the BMW CCA Club Racing website, and validate it with their signature.
+The Annual Tech Inspection form, logbook, driver safety gear and vehicle must be presented to the Qualified BMW CCA Club Racing Inspection Shop inspector.
+Following the successful completion of the inspection, the form will be stamped and signed by the inspector and stapled to the logbook.
+The logbook is then presented to the Steward at each event for the remainder of the annual period.

-All official Tech Stewards are authorized to sign off annual tech inspections.
-Club Racing may designate other authorized inspectors and if so will publish such approved inspectors on the national Club Racing Web site.
-The entrant is reminded that the fitness of the car for competition is ultimately the responsibility of the entrant.
-If significant modifications or accident repairs are made to the car a new annual tech inspection may be required.
+A list of all Qualified BMW CCA Club Racing Inspection Shops can be found on the BMW CCA Club Racing website.
+BMW CCA Club Racing may designate additional qualified inspection shops and will publish such inspection shops on the BMW CCA Club Racing website.
+The entrant is reminder that the fitness of the vehicle for competition is the responsibility of the entrant.
+If significant modifications or accident repairs are made to the vehicle, a new annual inspection must be performed.